 Zaidi says: “What really appealed to me about the Nine Dots Prize was the way it encourages entrants to think without borders or restraints.
 My work has often crossed over genres, traversing between memoir and journalism, and this timely but wide-open question encouraged us to approach it with methods that were equally far-ranging.
 I had been working towards a similarly themed project for a while but didn’t have the financial, or even mental, bandwidth to do it justice.
 The Prize will allow me to dedicate time to the examination of this question, which is of critical importance in the modern world – and it will help fund the necessary research trips, which, as a freelancer, is something I appreciate hugely.
 I’m extremely grateful for this opportunity and am looking forward to the challenges and excitement of the year ahead.”

-Anne Applebaum is a columnist for the Washington Post and a Pulitzer-prize winning historian.
+Anne Applebaum is a staff writer at The Atlantic and a Pulitzer-prize winning historian.
 She is also Professor of Practice at the London School of Economics’ Institute of Global Affairs where she runs Arena, a program on disinformation and 21st century propaganda.View profile

-Professor of English at Cambridge University since 2012, Steven Connor takes over as the Director of the Centre for Research in the Arts, Social Sciences and Humanities (CRASSH) in October 2018.Read more
+Professor of English at Cambridge University since 2012, Steven Connor is Director of the Centre for Research in the Arts, Social Sciences and Humanities (CRASSH).View profile

-Simon Goldhill is Professor in Greek Literature and Culture and Fellow of King's College, Cambridge.View profile
+Simon Goldhill is Professor of Greek Literature and Culture and Fellow of King's College, Cambridge.View profile

-Roger Martin is the Institute Director of the Martin Prosperity Institute and the Michael Lee-Chin Family Institute for Corporate Citizenship at the Rotman School of Management and the Premier’s Chair in Productivity & Competitiveness.Read more
+Roger Martin is Professor Emeritus and former Institute Director of the Martin Prosperity Institute at the Rotman School of Management at the University of Toronto.View profile

-Riccardo Rebonato is Professor of Finance at EDHEC Business School.
+Riccardo Rebonato is Professor of Finance at EDHEC Business School and Scientific Director of the EDHEC-Risk Climate Impact Institute.
 Previously he was Global Head of Rates and FX Research at PIMCO.
 He also served as Global Head of Market Risk, Global Head of Research and Head of Complex IR Derivatives Trading at several UK-based international institutions.View profile